The World Created

 Global Warming: A Scientific and Biblical Expose of Climate Change

-In fact, the alarmist claims of global warming are counterproductive because they establish a political environment in which scientists showing problems with the currently accepted models are often vilified.
+In fact, the alarmist claims of climate change are counterproductive because they establish a political environment in which scientists showing problems with the currently accepted models are often vilified.
 This detracts from the main point and makes the “fight” the focus.
-Starting from the Bible and the history recorded there, we should care for the planet as God intended without living in fear over whether there is global warming or cooling (as some have suggested recently2).
+Starting from the Bible and the history recorded there, we should care for the planet as God intended without living in fear over whether there is global warming or cooling (as some have suggested2).

 Humans are created in the image of God and are not like any other creation.
 We were told to use the resources that we have been given and to multiply and fill the earth (Genesis 1:28).
 However, we must also understand that the world now groans from the effects of sin (Romans 8:22).
 Only God can restore the earth, but the fallen nature and the promise of restoration are not excuses to ignore the very first task that God gave humanity in Genesis 2:15.
 Subduing—being a steward—means that no matter the state that creation is in, we are here to use the resources responsibly and to take care of God’s handiwork.3